 Design for the Common Good is a coalition of networks who are committed to design practice, education and research that improves social, economic and environmental outcomes for its users.
 We promote local accountability and maintain a global perspective.
 Design for the Common Good connects designers, students, researchers, collaborators and end-users, sharing best practice, stimulating and sustaining dialogue.

-Three international networks have combined efforts to support and promote systemic change in the practices of design with the intent of building on the common ground they share.
+Four international networks have combined efforts to support and promote systemic change in the practices of design with the intent of building on the common ground they share.
 While each network has a unique focus, we acknowledge our common ground: supporting the growth of design for the common good.

 Our collaboration seeks to strengthen the confluence of forces needed to create truly healthy, resilient and sustainable design projects that will positively change in the world.
 We will work to bring together international constituencies to extend and connect conversations stimulated through a series of international conferences and awards.